Cara Vaughan

 Techniques

-The techniques we use include X-ray crystallography and single particle electron microscopy, but other biophysical and biochemical techniques are used to complement structural studies.
+The techniques we use include X-ray crystallography and single particle cryo-electron microscopy, in addtion to other biophysical and biochemical techniques to complement structural studies.
+We also collaborate with Prof Chris Kay, UCL, to use EPR spectroscopy.

 ISMB Lecturer in Structural Biology